 Our panel of experts identifies the top five ethics and technology issues for the year

-Recovering from a brutal recession, we strive to regain economic growth with perseverance, ingenuity, and luck.
-We predict that the following five issues will dominate the discussions about ethics and technology worldwide in 2017: drones, driverless cars, government spying, innovation, big data, cyber security threats, and mobile devices.
+Recovering from a pandemic, we strive to regain economic growth with perseverance, ingenuity, and luck.
+We predict that the following five issues will dominate the discussions about ethics and technology worldwide this year: artificial intelligence, fake news, drones, driverless cars, government spying, innovation, big data, cyber security threats, and mobile devices.

 Drones have the potential to grow economies and provide new services.
 Yet, they can be used for spying and other nefarious uses.
 When will we see the first assassination by gangs using a drone?

-Driverless cars make headlines.
+Driverless vehicles make headlines.
 Where in the world will we see the first ban on human drivers?
 How will driverless cars respond to the Philippa Foot’s trolley dilemma?

 Government spying, as revealed by Edward Snowden and media outfits like the New York Times, the Guardian, and EL País, is appalling.
 So is the reversal of the European safe harbor provisions in response to the U.S. government siphoning information from technology companies.
-Have governments, particularly the U.S. government, overstepped its authority and abused their technical power to spy on their own citizens without reason?
+Have governments, particularly the U.S. government, overstepped their authority and abused their technical power to spy on their own citizens?

 Innovation, as an engine of economic growth, shapes the technology landscape.
 Encouraged by governments and multinationals attempting to gain a competitive edge, entire sectors of economic activity are undergoing a significant transformation, thanks to technology.
 A case in point is that of higher education with more distance learning programs than ever, from Massive Online Open Courses taken by thousands of students to hybrid programs with reduced residency requirements.
 Advertising, media, publishing, retail and other sectors continue their transformation.
 The sharing economy roars.